Art-of-WiFi/UniFi-API-client/README.md

 - a web server with PHP and cURL modules installed (tested on Apache 2.4 with PHP Version 5.6.1 and cURL 7.42.1 and with PHP 7.2.24 and cURL 7.58.0)
 - network connectivity between this web server and the server and port (normally TCP port 8443) where the UniFi Controller is running

-## UniFi OS Support
+## UbiOS Support

-Support for UniFi OS-based controllers (UniFi Dream Machine Pro) has been added as of version 1.1.47.
-The class automatically detects UniFi OS devices and adjusts URLs and several functions/methods accordingly.
-If your own code applies strict validation of the URL that is passed to the constructor, please adapt your logic to allow URLs without a port suffix when dealing with a UniFi OS-based controller.
+Support for UbiOS-based controllers (UniFi Dream Machine Pro) has been added as of version 1.1.47.
+The class automatically detects UbiOS devices and adjusts URLs and several functions/methods accordingly.
+If your own code applies strict validation of the URL that is passed to the constructor, please adapt your logic to allow URLs without a port suffix when dealing with a UbiOS-based controller.

-Please test all methods you plan on using thoroughly before using the API Client with UniFi OS devices in a production environment.
+Please test all methods you plan on using thoroughly before using the API Client with UbiOS devices in a production environment.

 ## Installation